AniketParasher/Ig-Clone-Advanced-SQL-Analytics-Project/README.md

 # Ig-Clone-Advanced-SQL-Analytics-Project
+This Project is part of Data Science Bootcamp at OdinSchool.
 Using Advance SQL queries to analyze the Ig_clone Database